 2018 - 2026

-Lead Research Representatives: Louise Gammage, Kelly Ortega-Cisneros,
+Lead Research Representatives: Dr Louise Gammage, Dr Kelly Ortega-Cisneros, Prof Lynne Shannon

-- Led by Robyn Verrinder, Marcello Vichi
+Lead Research Representatives: Robyn Verrinder, Prof Marcello Vichi

 2021 - 2023 - NRF (South African National Antarctic Program)